Capital gains tax: Egypt

 After the Egyptian Revolution, there was a proposal for a 10% capital gains tax.

 This proposal was implemented on 29 May 2014.

 Egypt exempt bonus shares from a new 10 percent capital gains tax on profits made on the stock market as the country's Finance Minister Hany Dimian said on 30 May 2014, and distributions of bonus shares will be exempt from the taxes, and the new tax will not be retroactive.

 Estonia

 There is no separate capital gains tax in Estonia.
 For residents of Estonia all capital gains are taxed the same as regular income, the rate of which currently stands at 20%.
-Resident natural persons that have investment account can realise capital gains on some classes of assets tax free until withdrawal of funds from the investment account.
-For resident legal persons (includes partnerships) no tax is payable for realising capital gain (or receiving any other type of income), but only on payment of dividends, payments from capital (exceeding contributions to capital) and payments not related to business.
+Resident natural persons that have investment account can realize capital gains on some classes of assets tax free until withdrawal of funds from the investment account.
+For resident legal persons (includes partnerships) no tax is payable for realizing capital gain (or receiving any other type of income), but only on payment of dividends, payments from capital (exceeding contributions to capital) and payments not related to business.
 The income tax rate for resident legal persons is 20% (payment of 80 units of dividends triggers 20 units of tax due).